-The Training and Performance Improvement certificate focuses on managing and delivering training programs and improving workplace performance through quality instruction.
-In this certificate program, you can:
+Become a powerful force in helping your organization thrive.
+This specialization focuses on managing and delivering training programs and on improving workplace performance through quality instruction.

 This sequence represents the minimum time to completion.
 Time to completion will vary by student, depending on individual progress and credits transferred, if applicable.
 For a personalized estimate of your time to completion, call an enrollment specialist at 855-646-5286.